vjoki/buildkernel-dracut/README.md

 A tool to build a secure-boot EFI stub kernel, and save it to the EFI system partition.
 (Uses dracut instead of genkernel-next)

-This fork is from the original buildkernel from sakaki.

-### Below is from the original README.md
+### Below is from the original README.md from sakaki's repo.

 > 31 Oct 2020: sadly, due to legal obligations arising from a recent change in my 'real world' job, I must announce I am **standing down as maintainer of this project with immediate effect**.
 For the meantime, I will leave the repo up (for historical interest, and it may be of use to others); however, I plan no further updates, nor will I be accepting / actioning further pull requests or bug reports from this point.
 Email requests for support will also have to be politely declined, so, **please treat this as an effective EOL notice**.<br><br>For further details, please see my post [here](https://forums.gentoo.org/viewtopic-p-8522963.html#8522963).<br><br>With sincere apologies, sakaki ><